AmingAndrei/violence.website/content/species/devils/tyndall_hounds.md

 Morphology

 Tyndall Hounds are quadrupedal, with an average shoulder height of ~120 cm and a body length of ~160 cm.
 They possess a distinctly canine skeletal morphology, closely resembling the bone structure of terrestrial canids.
 All skeletal edges, including the teeth, are sharp and pointed.
 Notably, Tyndall Hounds lack a tail.
 The organism’s body is entirely skeletal in appearance, with no visible skin, musculature, or internal organs.
-Instead, all biological functions are performed by specialized super-cells, which resemble semi-opaque glass, also serving structural, sensory, and metabolic roles.
+Instead, all biological functions are performed by specialised super-cells, which resemble semi-opaque glass, also serving structural, sensory, and metabolic roles.

 Abilities